iterative/dvc.org/content/docs/start/model-management/model-registry.md

 model to DVC.

 We use the [`log_artifact`](/doc/dvclive/live/log_artifact) method to save the model and add it to the model registry.
-Open the training notebook `notebooks/TrainSegModel.ipynb` in our example repository and in the last cell of the notebook add the method call inside the `with Live(...)` statement as follows.
+Open the training script `src/train.py` in our example repository and you will see the following code under the `with Live(...)` context:

 ```python
 with Live(...) as live: